DhanujaShaji/DHS-SocialMediaFilter/README.md

 #### Major third module used in backend
  - express, mysqljs, express-session, request, bcrypt, node-schedule, async.

-### File structure

- - routes/index.js, nearly all of the works mentioned are finished within this file.
- - app.js, setting the environment and global variables of this application
- - db.js, interface used to connect to database.
- - Query, sql statement used to create tables of database.
- - Database_scheme.png, the database scheme.
- - package.json, meta data and dependencies of this application.

 ## Censored, Blacklisted and flagged terms
  - Censored terms came from the sensitive information detailed in the project requirements - Censored.txt